Photo by Barbara Harmon / Lifestyles Reporter

 At California State University Fullerton, 6.3 percent of students chose asexuality as their sexual identity.
 California State University Northridge was 7.7 percent.

 It is not uncommon for asexual people to be in a relationship, though.
 Just because they may not experience sexual desire does not mean they do not have a need for companionship.
+That is why they might still benefit from the sense of friendship London escorts can provide.

 Mackenzie Border, a 21-year-old freshman at MTSU, said she had never heard of asexuality until a Tumblr post a year and a half ago.
 She recognized her situation and feelings were the same as depicted in the article.